rsingh25/kafka-js-client/readme.md

 ## How to install

-- just copy NODE_HOME/node_modules
-- move the cmd files into NODE_HOME
+- Add the bin folder to path.

+## sample test
+refer to kafka-demo.md